mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 ```py
 squares = [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]
 ```

+In the case above, you had to write down ten elements explicitly.
+A bit annoying, but manageable.
+What if, instead of ten, you wanted your list `squares` to contain 500 square numbers?
+In that case, it would be infeasible to write every square by hand.
+Instead, we use a list comprehension to _describe_ what elements we want in our list `squares`.

 A list comprehension, akin to the mathematical set notation, is a way to define a list by _comprehensively describing_ which elements you want in the list without having to write down all of them.
 For example, we can use mathematical notation to define something similar to the list `squares` above: